flowx-ai/docs-flowx/docs/building-blocks/ui-designer/dynamic-and-computed-values.md

 ## Dynamic values

-Dynamic values refer to the capability of dynamically populating element properties in the user interface based on process parameters or substitution tags.
-These values can be customized at runtime, allowing the application to adapt to specific scenarios or user input.
-With dynamic values, you can personalize labels, placeholders, error messages, and other properties of UI elements, providing a tailored experience for users.
+Dynamic values exemplify the capacity to dynamically populate various properties of UI elements in response to process parameters or substitution tags.
+This dynamic customization occurs at runtime, allowing the application to adapt to specific scenarios or user inputs.
+With dynamic values, the UI can be tailored down to details, including labels, placeholders, error messages, and other properties.

-You can now utilize process parameters or [**substitution tags**](../../platform-deep-dive/core-components/core-extensions/content-management/substitution-tags.md) with the following UI elements and their properties:
+This capability is now extended to an array of UI elements and their corresponding properties, utilizing process parameters or [**substitution tags**](../../platform-deep-dive/core-components/core-extensions/content-management/substitution-tags.md):

 | Element                                                                 | Property                                                         | Accepts Params/Subst Tags |